 There is evidence of consistent and significant growth in the use of arbitration across a wide range of sectors, including land, property and construction.
 Parties want their problems to be resolved through sound, commercially sensible decisions made by professionals who understand the relevant subject matter.
 This presents genuine opportunities for chartered surveyors to get involved in arbitration proceedings.

-In addition to built environment professionals, lawyers who specialise in arbitration are also increasingly in demand.
-As more disputes are being resolved by arbitration rather than litigation, it is imperative lawyers familiarise themselves with alternative methods of dispute resolution such as arbitration.
+In addition to technical built environment professionals, lawyers who specialise in arbitration are also increasingly in demand.
+As more disputes are resolved by alternatives to litigation, it is imperative that lawyers familiarise themselves with methods of dispute resolution such as arbitration.

 Commercial arbitration skills can be developed through RICS’ blended learning Diploma in Arbitration, designed to increase the number of arbitrators.
 The Diploma is intended for those looking to act as arbitrators or professionals who could represent parties in arbitration situations.